abhijit-c/LatinTranslations/Georgics/src/book4.md

-      Then they nervously gather amongst themselves and quiver with their wings and sharpen their stings with their beaks and adjust their muscles and densly they are embroiled around the king and near the general's tent and with a great cry they call/challenge the enemy.
+      Then they nervously gather amongst themselves and quiver with their wings and sharpen their stings with their beaks and adjust their muscles and densly they are embroiled around the king and near the general's tent and they call the enemy with great cries.

 | *ergo ubi ver nactae sudum camposque patentis,*
 | *erumpunt portis;*